 Okta is the world's Identity company.
-As the leading This document and any recommendations about independent Identity partner, we free everyone your security practices are not legal, security, or to safely use any technology - anywhere, on business advice.
-This document is intended for any device or app.
-The most trusted brands trust general informational purposes only and may Okta to enable secure access, authentication, and not reflect the most current security and legal automation.
-With flexibility and neutrality at the developments nor all relevant security or legal core of our Okta Workforce Identity and Customer issues.
-You are responsible for obtaining legal, Identity Clouds, business leaders and developers security, or business advice from your own lawyer can focus on innovation and accelerate digital or other professional advisor and should not rely transformation, thanks to customizable solutions on the recommendations herein.
-Okta is not liable and more than 7,000 pre-built integrations.
-We're to you for any loss or damages that may result from building a world where Identity belongs to you. your implementation of the recommendations in Learn more at okta.com. this document.
+As the leading independent Identity partner, we free everyone to safely use any technology - anywhere, on any device or app.
+The most trusted brands trust Okta to enable secure access, authentication, and automation.
+With flexibility and neutrality at the core of our Okta Workforce Identity and Customer Identity Clouds, business leaders and developers can focus on innovation and accelerate digital transformation, thanks to customizable solutions and more than 7,000 pre-built integrations.
+We're building a world where Identity belongs to you.
+Learn more at okta.com.